AndrewNoNumbers/Old-Github-Site/_harpapp/public/a/about-text.md

 The header of this site is by California artist, Michael Martin.
 All other work is by me.-->

 ##Hi, I'm Andrew.
-I'm a student with a strong interest in designing digital products and experiences.
-In the past, I've .
-However, what I truly love is experiences, products, behavior, and humans.
+I'm a student interested in design, products, behavior, and humans.

-I'm a student interested in the intersection of education and design.

-I currently live in California, but have previously inhabited places including Chicago, Florida, New York, Montreal, Beijing, and Vancouver.
+I currently live in California, but have previously inhabited places including Chicago, Florida, New York, Vancouver, Montreal, and Beijing.

+I will write a longer description here later.

 ###About this site
+This site was previously run on Weebly (2008-2009) and self-hosted Wordpress (2010-2013).

-This site was made with some HTML5, LESS, Jade, Harp.js (which is excellent and I highly recommend to everyone), and Markdown.
+The current site was made with some HTML5, LESS, Jade, and Harp.js (which is excellent and I highly recommend to everyone).
 I'm not a developer but I can write some code.

-This site has previously been run in Wordpress (2010-2013) and Weebly (2008-2009)

-Press features: VentureBeat / Chicago Tribune / SunTimes / TechCrunch